sgirishkumar04/RE-NFA-DFA/README.md

 # RE-NFA-DFA
-Converts a Regular Expression (RE) to a Non-deterministic Finite Automaton (NFA), then to a Deterministic Finite Automaton (DFA), visualizes both, and generates a PDF of the results.
+This project, designed for a Theory of Computation (TOC) course, involves converting a Regular Expression (RE) to a Non-deterministic Finite Automaton (NFA), and then converting the NFA to a Deterministic Finite Automaton (DFA).
+The project will visualize both the NFA and DFA and generate a PDF containing these visualizations.